Yawning/obfs4/README.md

 ### Thanks

+ * Loup Vaillant for motivating me to replace the Elligator implementation and a body of code I could draw on to accelerate the replacement process.
  * David Fifield for goptlib.
- * Adam Langley for his Elligator implementation.
+ * Adam Langley for his initial Elligator implementation.
  * Philipp Winter for the ScrambleSuit protocol which provided much of the design.